certeu/morio/docs/docs/guides/goals/readme.md

 As a foreshadowing bonus, it generates ECS compliant data by default.

-<small>**Design goal**: Provide state-of-the-art observability / Utilize streaming data and a common data schema / Prioritize resilience, flexibility, maintainability, and automation</small> |
+<small>**Design goal**: Provide state-of-the-art observability / Utilise streaming data and a common data schema / prioritise resilience, flexibility, maintainability, and automation</small> |
 <small>**Challenges**: More types of data / Streaming data / Structured data / Automation friendly</small>

 ### Data structured according to the Elastic Common Schema